-The average pricing for a head gasket replacement is from $1200 to $3000+.
-With the average mechanic asking from $30 to $100+ per hour, it is easy to see how the labour intensiveness of a head gasket replacement can drive costs high.
+The average cost of head gasket repair is from £750 to £1,500.
+With the average mechanic asking from £60 to £100 per hour, it is easy to see how the labour intensiveness of a head gasket replacement can drive costs high.

 In this guide, we look at the signs of a head gasket problem, what it costs to get it replaced or repaired and how to choose the right mechanic for your needs.

 These rates are for the initial inspection, and then after that, anticipate at least ten hours of labour and the costs of parts and materials.
-Prices for the gaskets themselves are often quite reasonable, and it is the large number of hours put in by the mechanic that make the repairs so costly.
-That is why it is best to spend on that inspection in order to be certain it is the head gasket and not another issue with a lower repair price.
+Prices for the gaskets themselves are often quite reasonable, and it is a large number of hours put in by the mechanic that makes the repairs so costly.
+That is why it is best to spend on that inspection to be certain it is the head gasket and not another issue with a lower repair price.

-The head gasket is one of the most crucial of these seals and it is the point at which the engine block and the head connect.
+The head gasket is one of the most crucial of these seals, and it is the point at which the engine block and the head connect.
 The head is where coolant and oil enter the engine, and as you might imagine, the head gasket faces a lot of pressures.
 After all, there is combustion inside of the engine and the pressures of the moving components.
-There are extremes of temperature, and other issues, and all of them are the reason that a head gasket is designed to be the “weakest link” and fail before other components.
+There are extremes of temperature and other issues, and all of them are why a head gasket is designed to be the “weakest link” and fail before other components.

 Why?
 When the engine overheats and blows the gasket, fluids mingle, and it becomes immediately obvious that something is wrong.

 The signs that a head gasket failure has occurred are impossible to overlook.
 The engine overheats dramatically; there will be a lot of steam coming from the exhaust system, the engine will misfire or run badly.
 The engine may even fail.